florian-stefan/spring-kafka-integration-test/README.md

 the topic that is used for the integration tests has only one partition, that also implies that - when several Spring contexts exists in parallel during integration testing - at most one Spring context will contain a non-idle instance of that listener.

+### Caching the Spring context during integration testing

+After loading an `ApplicationContext` for a test, the Spring test framework will cache that context and reuse it for all subsequent tests that declare the same unique context configuration within the same test suite.
+When the Spring context is cached, the instance of the `MessageListener` that is managed by that context will keep its topic assignment.
+That means that every subsequent integration test that does not reuse the cached context will run with a Spring context that contains an idle instance of the `MessageListener`.

+Since the annotations `@MockBean` or `@SpyBean` will alter the cache key of the context, an integration test that uses those annotations will run with a fresh Spring context while the cached context is still active.
+Therefore, such integration tests will fail if they require that the `MessageListener` consumes messages from the Kafka topic.

+### Solving the idle Kafka consumer problem

+There are several ways to fix this problem.
+One is to not cache Spring contexts at all.
+This can be achieved by using the annotation `@DirtiesContext`.
+Since disabling the caching of contexts can have an impact on the execution time of integrations tests, it is worth considering another option: it is possible to stop the Kafka listener containers after each test and to start them before each tests.
+This will allow the Kafka broker to reassign the one topic partition to the consumer that is used by the currently running test.